 “I was lucky to get a chance to study abroad at the London School of Economics.
 It has become one of the the best moments of my college career.”

-Yi will be graduating in the Spring of 2017 with a BS in economics and a minor in mathematics.
-She is looking for a research related internship and applying to PhD programs in economics.
+Yi graduated in the Spring of 2017 with a BS in economics and a minor in mathematics and is currently pursuing a master’s of science degree in Economics at Georgetown University.

 Learn more at: